 AS for Electronic Door Example If we start with state Q1, then it will be followed by state Q2 if the output of the executive actor is pushing the key with symbol A; otherwise, if the output is different, then we will will keep state Q1.
 Similar in the following states: If we are in state Q2 and the output of the user is pushing the key with symbol B, then the user story switches to state Q3; otherwise we are back in state Q1.
-Finally, if we are in state Q2 and the final state Q4, otherwise back again to state Q1.
+Finally, if we are in state Q2 and the user pushes the key with symbol A, then we will reach the final state Q4, otherwise back again to state Q1.